geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	‎**Important:** The reason for this step is that if Windows PowerShell was opened BEFORE the Azure AD Connect setup, the cmdlet **Start-ADSyncSyncCycle** that is used in step 3 will not be available and you will receive an error indicating that the cmdlet is not recognized when you attempt to run it.
 Therefore, it’s recommended that at this step, you close Windows PowerShell if it’s open and then restart it.

 2. At this point, Windows PowerShell should NOT be open.
-To open it, select the **magnifying glass (Search)** icon in the taskbar, type **PowerShell** in the Search box, and then in the menu, right-click on **Windows PowerShell** and select **Run as administrator**.
+To open it, select the **magnifying glass (Search)** icon in the taskbar, type **PowerShell** in the Search box, and then in the menu, right-click on **Windows PowerShell** (not Windows PowerShell ISE) and select **Run as administrator**.

-3. Run the following command to manually run a sync cycle between Adatum’s on-premises AD and Azure AD.
+3. In **Windows PowerShell**, run the following command to manually run a sync cycle between Adatum’s on-premises AD and Azure AD.
 The **Delta** switch is used here so that only the updates are synchronized.   <br/>

 	‎**Start-ADSyncSyncCycle -PolicyType Delta** <br/>